Phantasma (SOUL) Price Hits $0.24

-Phantasma (SOUL) traded 1.5% lower against the U.S. dollar during the one day period ending at 16:00 PM Eastern on September 2nd.
-One Phantasma coin can now be bought for approximately $0.24 or 0.00001200 BTC on major exchanges.
-Over the last week, Phantasma has traded 12.5% lower against the U.S. dollar.
-Phantasma has a market capitalization of $25.42 million and $257,752.00 worth of Phantasma was traded on exchanges in the last 24 hours.
+Phantasma (SOUL) traded down 0.3% against the US dollar during the 24-hour period ending at 13:00 PM Eastern on September 3rd.
+Phantasma has a market cap of $25.61 million and approximately $257,035.00 worth of Phantasma was traded on exchanges in the last 24 hours.
+One Phantasma coin can now be purchased for about $0.24 or 0.00001216 BTC on cryptocurrency exchanges.
+In the last week, Phantasma has traded down 10.1% against the US dollar.

 - Unitech (UTC) traded down 5.3% against the dollar and now trades at $0.95 or 0.00004552 BTC.